pipermerriam/devcon2-token/README.md

 * Each token is associated with a string value, referred to as the identity.
 This value is immutable.

-The contract is permissioned to allow minting of tokens only through midnight on Wednesday UTC.
+The contract is permissioned to allow minting of tokens only through 8AM on Thursday morning, Shanghai time.
 After this period no new tokens will ever be mintable and the total supply will be forever fixed.

 # Why